 UnitsSelection class, in the

 Update() method, and return from it immediately if it happens:

 After all of this coding, here’s the result: our House building has a new skill to produce a Soldier and when we click it, after 1 second, a Soldier appears near the House!
 We then have to wait for 1 second before the skill is available again:

 This skill isn’t perfect yet – in particular, if we produce multiple Soldier units, they’ll all be stacked on top of each other instead of being aligned next to each other.
 But it’s fine for now, just to introduce the skill mechanics 🙂

 In this article, we’ve built upon our late class hierarchy improvements to integrate character units and a very basic skill system.
 Our buildings can now produce units and we can easily create lots and lots of skills to populate our assets and “stuff” our units!

-This system is still too simple, though: we’ll have to add more skill types, plus some visual and audio effects.
+This system is still very simple, though: for a real RTS game, we’d have to add more skill types, plus some visual and audio effects.